Cardinals vs. Pirates Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up at least one hit in two games in a row.
-In his last five games he is hitting .316 with two doubles, a home run, a walk and an RBI.
+- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .421 with two doubles, a home run, a walk and an RBI.

 Goldschmidt Recent Games